Got a full night’s rest last night. The sleep-deprivation spell is finally over, but now there’s another issue I have to deal with.

 Today our studies focus on verbal cuing, verbal adjustments, learning the importance of giving clear instructions to students, and being mindful of our words when speaking to the class.
 A good yoga teacher needs to have a very good reason for everything that’s said and done in class.

 This never crossed my mind before, but receiving yoga instructions (being the student) is actually completely different from giving yoga instructions (being the teacher).
-Ask me to take any yoga class, and I’ll eagerly comply, but ask me to give a yoga class and I could only stand there like a deer in headlights.
+Ask me to take any yoga class, and I’ll eagerly comply, but ask me to teach a yoga class and I can only stand there like a deer in headlights.
 It’s quite pathetic actually.
 My brain goes blank.
 My confidence vanishes as if some invisible hand had lifted my skull cap and turned off the switch that powers my thinking and speech capabilities.
 What a mess!

 As it turns out, learning to verbiage instructions for a yoga class is like learning a new language.
 I become painfully aware of this fact during our first training exercise this morning.
 My fellow teacher trainees and I are asked to practice cuing poses for the Hatha series we’ll need to be able to teach by the end of these four weeks.
 (GULP!)

-Awkward table crunches face off
+Awkward table face-off

 Just who would’ve thought that telling someone how to properly get in, breathe, deploy, breathe again, extend, crunch, breath again, repeat, breathe, and transition out of Awkward Table pose would be so hard!!!
 I’ve done this pose hundreds of times for crying out loud!– as a student, mind you.
 Being the teacher is an entirely different animal.
 I get it now!